Several places in Cuyahoga Valley National Park highlight the cultural and natural history of the valley, including the river itself.

 The Canal Exploration Center features a store selling goods reminiscent of the Canal Era.
 Interactive touchscreens allow visitors to navigate a canal boat through a lock, explore the nation's canal system, or eavesdrop on Canal Chat conversations.
 Exhibits allow visitors to consider the impact of the canal system and debate the meaning of progress.
 Topics such as immigration, paying for public works projects, and who wins in a free market economy that are compelling today as they were 150 years ago are explored.

-The is a two-story Federal-style building that holds within its handmade bricks and hand-hewn beams stories of the Frazee family, who built the house around 1825.
-Read our to learn more.
+Frazee House The Frazee House is a two-story Federal-style building that holds within its handmade bricks and hand-hewn beams stories of the Frazee family, who built the house around 1825.
+Read our Frazee House site bulletin to learn more.

 Frazee House is closed for stabilization repairs until further notice.

-The brought work, family, and community together when Charles Jaite purchased land on Riverview Road in 1906, and developed a company town with homes, a general store, a post office, and a railroad station.
+Jaite Mill The Jaite Mill brought work, family, and community together when Charles Jaite purchased land on Riverview Road in 1906, and developed a company town with homes, a general store, a post office, and a railroad station.
 The mill changed hands three times until it fell silent in December 1984.
-Read our to learn more.
+Read our Jaite Mill site bulletin to learn more.